Rixele/PrimerosProgramas/README.md

 # Description

 Thanks for coming up to my first repo!
-It is **program created on the terminal** that ask you for your name, get your order and as result gives you an output with the total price calculated.
+It is a **program created on the terminal** that ask you for your name, get your order and as result gives you an output with the calculated total price.